way2majid/fsf_2019_screening_task1/README.md

 ### Everywhere with you

 emApp is webapp written in Python using Django web-framework.
-It connects people in a organization and facilitates the formation of Teams and assignments of Tasks to those Teams
+It connects people in an organization and facilitates the formation of Teams and assignments of Tasks to those Teams

 ### How it works

-Allows a user to Sign-up <br>
+1) Allows a user to Sign-up <br>
-Allows authenticated user to log-in/ sign-in
+2) Allows authenticated user to log-in/ sign-in

+Allows autheticated an authenticated user to create Tasks <br>
+An authenticated use